The $\mathrm{L}^p$-index of the Hodge-Dirac operator on compact Riemannian manifolds: Preliminaries on operator theory and functional calculus

-acting on $X$, with a Cauchy integral, where the boundary $\partial\Sigma_\nu$ is oriented counterclockwise.
 The sectoriality condition ensures that this integral is absolutely convergent and defines a bounded operator on the Banach space $X$.
-Using Cauchy's theorem, it is possible to show that this definition does not depend on the choice of the chosen angle $\nu$.
+Using Cauchy's theorem, it is possible to show that this definition does not depend on the choice of the angle $\nu$.
 The resulting map $\H^\infty_0(\Sigma_\theta) \to \B(X)$, $f \mapsto f(A)$ is an algebra homomorphism.

 Following \cite[Definition 2.6 p.~6]{LM99} (see also \cite[p.~114]{Haa06}), we say that the operator $A$ admits a bounded $\H^\infty(\Sigma_\theta)$ functional calculus if the latter homomorphism is bounded, i.e., if there exists a constant $C \geq 0$ such that